Father of Strasbourg attacker said his son backed IS group

 - 12-year-old in China kills his mother, then returns to school, igniting an outcry

+Abdelkrim Chekatt, a French-Algerian, said he’d tried in the past to dissuade his son from backing the Islamic State, saying, “You don’t see the atrocities they commit.”
+The son would reply that “it’s not them,” the father said.

+Shortly after Chekatt’s death, the Islamic State group’s Amaq news agency claimed he was a “soldier” of the group.
+French Interior Minister Christophe Castaner rejected the claim as “totally opportunistic.”

-The father and mother and two siblings were among seven people held for questioning.
+The father and mother and two siblings of the suspected killer were among seven people held for questioning.
 French media reported that the family members were released.
+The three others, still in custody, are unrelated but close to Chekatt.

+The young Chekatt had been on a French intelligence watch list for radicalism and was convicted 27 times for criminal offenses — the first time at age 13 — mainly in France but also in Germany and Switzerland.
+Investigators are trying to determine whether he had accomplices or logistical support.

+The father said he went to police of his own accord and on a suspicion the night of the son’s rampage with a handgun and a knife.